 Pssst.
 Maybe don’t wait for that perfect prince to slip it on for you.

-Ribbed, ultra-thin, textured oh my!
+Ribbed, ultra-thin, and textured condoms oh my!

 For some guys, condoms can take away a level of sensitivity, which, let’s be real, can reduce pleasure and make it harder to cum.
 For those who want to and can, condoms with special textures or different levels of thickness can create more exciting sensations.